Das Mannheimer Barockschloss und der Ehrenhof unter blauem Himmel.

 1 Credit hours indicate the duration of a course which is offered weekly during one semester.
 One credit hour equals 45 minutes.

-International Arbitration (Lecture)
+International Investment Law (Lecture)

 EN